electricimp/Builder/README.md

 Apart from a Bitbucket Server username, you need to provide either a [personal access token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) **or** a password (which is less secure and not recommended).

+##### Azure Repos #####

+When using Azure Repos `@include` statements, authentication is optional but is required to access private repositories.

+Apart from an Azure Repos username, you need to provide a personal access token.

 ##### Credentials passing / storing #####

-If you are using Builder as a [library](#library-installation), GitHub / Bitbucket Server credentials can be stored using your system's environment variables or in files that store Builder variables.
+If you are using Builder as a [library](#library-installation), GitHub / Bitbucket Server / Azure Repos credentials can be stored using your system's environment variables or in files that store Builder variables.
 When you are using Builder's [command line tool](#command-line-tool-installation), your credentials will need to be passed into the `pleasebuild` command.

 ### @include once ###